-b) NA MDOC/JCCC is responsible for conducting administrative and criminal investigations.
+b) NA MDOC/ERDCC is responsible for conducting administrative and criminal investigations.

 c) This same policy states, "All subsequent notifications shall be made when: Staff member on offender allegations: following the completion of an inquiry or investigation, the offender shall be notified when the following occurs (unless the inquiry or investigation is unfounded): The staff member perpetrator is no longer assigned to the housing unit.
 The staff member perpetrator is no longer employed by the department.
-The staff member perpetrator has been indicted on a charge related to sexual abuse within the institution.
-A disposition of charges exists related to sexual abuse within the institution."
+The staff member perpetrator has been indicted on a charge related to sexual abuse within the institution."
 (Page 21)